mynodebtc/mynode_docs/docs/advanced/install-pc-server.md

 ## Background

 myNode has been designed to protect your data by requiring two storage drives.
-One drive contains the operating system and applications and the other stores the data.
+One drive contains the operating system and applications and the other stores data, like the Bitcoin blockchain.
 This allows for easier data backup and enables simpler recovery.

 This guide suggests using a USB thumbdrive to boot the operating system and using an internal drive for data.
 In more advanced use cases, the myNode image can be written to an internal drive as well using similar tools.
-It is assumed a dedicated PC or server will be running myNode.
+Any existing data on the thumbdrive and data drive will be lost.

+**Required Hardware**
+- USB Thumbdrive (32GB+)
+- PC, Laptop or Server

 ## Download